 This plugin also has several widgets included such as a Calendar widget, Event list widget, and Event Agenda Widget, so your sidebar can be filled with event info.

 On the attendee side, the features are few.
-Event Organizer doesn’t offer ticketing or registrations or personal calendar scheduling, but it does have integrated Google Maps.
+Event Organiser doesn’t offer ticketing or registrations or personal calendar scheduling, but it does have integrated Google Maps.

 How to Choose the Right Events Plugin for Your Needs